WeekendSuperhero/family-schedulekit/README.md

 # Or specify a custom start date
 family-schedulekit export --start 2025-02-03 --weeks 6 --formats json png

-# Use a different config file
+# Use a different config file (supports .yaml, .yml, or .json)
-family-schedulekit export --config path/to/config.json --weeks 6 --formats png
+family-schedulekit export --config path/to/config.yaml --weeks 6 --formats png
 ```

 > ℹ️ PNG export requires Pillow, which is included with the base install.